Hiroreco/enreco-archive/recap-data/glossary/quests/main-quests/star-site-elpis-entry.md

 **Third Puzzle**

 Now floating over an abyss, the maze requires players on the Angelic Side to carefully [navigate](https://www.youtube.com/live/axlJjQQ_rzU?si=8ijRq_d2gpa0y5mv&t=4273) their way through it.
-The Demonic Side assists by standing on specific [floor tiles](https://www.youtube.com/live/NSOuyMjCxPI?si=8UiI1wWq3zOPqzNm&t=5227), which create temporary platforms to help their teammates across.
+The Demonic Side assists by standing on a large [flat area](https://www.youtube.com/live/NSOuyMjCxPI?si=8UiI1wWq3zOPqzNm&t=5227) where stains spawn.
+The positions of the players on the demonic side correspond to a position on the angelic side represented as a floating platform.

 After completing the final puzzle, both teams reunite to face the dungeon boss, **Stain King Elpis**, a two-headed dragon.